United Nations Development Programme (UNDP)

 Project Updates

-The project also supported the development of a new legal proposal to update the mission of the Institute of Geosciences to include climate change adaptation, as well as the operational manual for the Interministerial Working Group on Climate Change and a draft reporting format for the National Climate Change Committee.
+The project also supported the development of a new legal proposal to update the mission of the IGEO to include CCA, as well as the operational manual for the Interministerial Working Group on Climate Change and a draft reporting format for the National Climate Change Committee (NCCC).

 Outcome 1: Institutional and capacity gaps assessed and addressed.

-Outcome 3: Strategies for financing as well as for monitoring and evaluation of climate change adaptation in medium- to long-term established.
+Outcome 3: Financing strategy and monitoring and evaluation for climate change adaptation in medium – to long-term established

 Readiness for the National Adaptation Plan Process in Argentina